htw-imi-showtime/showtime-website/content/ss23/bachelor/b2-Konzentrationstraining-durch-Minispiele/Team.md

 +++

 {{<section title="The team">}}
-We are a striving group of IMI students, gathered together for the IMI Showtime project to create a wonderful experience for everyone joining our fair stand.
+We are a striving group of IMI students, gathered together for the IMI Showtime project to create a wonderful experience for everyone joining our fair booth.
 Many of us are very creative minds, artistically versatile yet specialists in their respective fields and (semi-)experienced, good game designers.
 Hence we decided to do the game related project.
 {{</section>}}

 {{<gallery>}}